 On July 9, 2021, President Joe Biden issued an executive order that directs the U.S. Department of Health and Human Services to consider issuing proposed rules within 120 days for allowing hearing aids to be sold over the counter.
 These devices will be for adults only with mild to moderate hearing loss.
 HLAA applauds the Biden Administration for taking action on this important matter.

-On August 19, 2021, we saw movement on the proposed rules for over-the-counter (OTC) hearing aids.
-The regulations went from the FDA to the Office of Management and Budget.
-It looks promising that the proposed rules could be published in the Federal Register in November 2021.
-There will be a comment period and the FDA might even hold public hearings.
+On October 19, 2021, the FDA released the Notice of Proposed Rulemaking (NPRM) for public comments.
+There will be a 90-day comment period and the FDA might even hold public hearings.
 All these comments will be taken into consideration before the final rules are published.
 If everything stays on schedule, the earliest the over-the-counter market would be official is August 2022.

 - Action Alert: Medicare Coverage of Hearing Aids–Congress Needs to Hear from You!